ccp4/DUI2/README.md

       curl -L -O https://raw.githubusercontent.com/ccp4/DUI2/master/install_dui2_after_ccp4_w_curl.sh

-Run the downloaded script (bash):
+Run the downloaded script with `bash`:

       bash install_dui2_after_ccp4_w_curl.sh

 Follow the instruction at the end of the script.

-The same tools as if installed with conda and git are available, just different ways to invoke:
+The same tools as if installed with git and conda are available, just different ways to invoke:

 1. Fully local App (running both, server and client locally):